Skip to content

 Sleek Low Ponytail

-Two-strand twists on coily and curly hair — a protective winter style that keeps the fragile ends tucked away from cold air, dry heat, and friction.
-Twists last one to two weeks, reduce daily manipulation to almost zero, and look polished and intentional throughout the wear period.
+Box braids on coily and curly hair — sectioned off in clean square parts and braided down to a blunt chin-length — are the protective winter style that keeps fragile ends tucked away from cold air, dry heat, and scarf friction.
+Box braids hold for four to six weeks, reduce daily manipulation to almost zero, and read as polished and intentional for the whole wear period.

 7. Loose Waves With Shine